Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/build-node-management.md

 **Telemetry & Metrics**

-The Axia AXIASolar client connects to telemetry by default.
+The Axia AXIA client connects to telemetry by default.
 You can disable it with `--no-telemetry`, or connect only to specified telemetry servers with the `--telemetry-url` option (see the help options for instructions).
 Connecting to public telemetry may expose information that puts your node at higher risk of attack.
 You can run your own, private [telemetry server](https://github.com/axia-tech/substrate-telemetry) or deploy a `substrate-telemetry` instance to a Kubernetes cluster using [this Helm chart](https://github.com/axia-tech/substrate-telemetry-chart).

 The node also exposes a Prometheus endpoint by default (disable with `--no-prometheus`).
 Substrate has a [vizualizing node metrics tutorial](https://substrate.dev/docs/en/tutorials/visualize-node-metrics/) which uses this endpoint.